hackclub/hackclub/workshops/react_calendar/README.md

 export default CalendarUI;
 ```

-We can also export it without the `default` keyword but for today's sake, we'll use the `default` keyword.
+We can also export it without the `default` keyword but for the scope of this workshop, we'll use the `default` keyword.
 Now we also need to import it somewhere so that it is rendered.
 Can you guess where will we import it?
 Yes!
 It's the `App.js` file.

 [Difference between `export` and `export default`](https://medium.com/@etherealm/named-export-vs-default-export-in-es6-affb483a0910).